1. Sign up

 Once the run completes, review the results table.
 Each row shows the test case inputs, the model’s output, and the score from each evaluator.

 Use these results to compare prompt quality and performance over time.
-As you iterate on your prompt — adjusting instructions, switching models, or tuning parameters — re-running evaluations gives you an objective, quantified measure of whether your changes are improving or degrading output quality.
+As you improve your prompt - adjusting instructions, switching models, or tuning parameters - re-running evaluations gives you an objective, quantified measure of whether your changes are improving or degrading output quality.